holidayextras/culture/gitflow.md

 `git flow init`

 The wizard will ask you to choose branches and namespaces to be used by Git Flow.
-You should be able to accept the defaults, but make sure your choices are as follows for consistency across projects:
+You should be able to accept the defaults (with the exception of the version tag prefix, for which we'll use 'v'), but make sure your choices are as follows for consistency across projects:

 ```
 Branch name for production releases: [master]